oliverwkim/oliverwkim.github.io/_posts/2023-03-09-Creativity.md

 ---
 layout: post
-title: Creativity and Economic Researchs
+title: Some Thoughts on Creativity and Economic Research
 published: true
 ---